singhvigyat/patient-management-platform/README.md

         └─ else → request dies at the edge
 ```

-Implementation: `JwtValidationGatewayFilterFactory` — Spring Cloud Gateway requires the `*GatewayFilterFactory` suffix so the YAML filter name is just `JwtValidation`.
+Implementation: `JwtValidationGatewayFilterFactory`.
+Spring Cloud Gateway requires the `*GatewayFilterFactory` suffix so the YAML filter name is just `JwtValidation`.

 Auth-service itself **permits all HTTP** and disables CSRF.
 That is intentional: it is not exposed as a public port.
 The internet talks to `:4004` only.
 Tokens are HMAC-signed (JJWT, Base64-decoded secret), 10-hour expiry, claims `sub` = email, `role` = `ADMIN` (seed user).
 Passwords are BCrypt.